ben-yeung/nft-vision-discord/README.md

 Previews are stored on imgur.
 [Visit imgur](https://imgur.com/a/ZXg0FPc)

 ## 📅 Future Updates / Roadmap Ahead
-* For the various statistics I plan on adding more details such as 7 day and 30 day volume.
-Curently curating feedback from the servers I provide for to get critique on how the data is displayed within a Discord server.
+- [x] Add 7 day and 30 day statistics to find command.
+Integrate Discord.js buttons to make UX simpler.
+- [x] Asset retrieval with trait assessment and sales history statistics.
+- [ ] NFT Rarity ranking and query options.
-* For the derisk commands I plan on adding support for transaction hashes/ids to pull an NFT's collection, purchase price (mint or secondary), and calculate the current risk accordingly all with only the transaction id.
+- [ ] Support for transaction hashes/ids to pull an NFT's collection, purchase price (mint or secondary), and calculate the current risk.
-* Wallet watching commands for when notable wallets buy/sell monitored collections.
+- [ ] Wallet watching commands for when notable wallets buy/sell monitored collections.
-* Integrate some of the smart contract scraping from my previous projects to be supported by commands.
+- [ ] Publish a web dApp to serve as an all-in-one NFT tool with above utilities.

 ## 🧰 Debugging / Notes
 * "collection-slug" refers to the unique identifier associated with the collection.
 Often found at the end of the collection link: https://opensea.io/collection/azuki => azuki